huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

   the amount of data that clients can send on a "query" stream without waiting for a MAX_STREAM_DATA frame.

-Clients and servers MUST set these two parameters to the value 65535.
-If they receive a different value, they SHOULD close the QUIC connection with an application error "Invalid Parameter".
+For better performance, it is RECOMMENDED that clients and servers set each of these two parameters to a value of 65535 or greater.

 The Extension Mechanisms for DNS (EDNS) {{!RFC6891}} allow peers to specify the UDP message size.
 This parameter is ignored by DoQ.
 DoQ implementations